 Accessing medical treatment in other EU countries: the European Health Insurance Card, planned healthcare in another EU country, & residence rights.

 Travelling and driving in the EU, diplomatic and consular protection outside the EU and cross-border succession.

 Pension Rights for people who have worked in other EU countries, calculation of pensions and supplementary pension schemes.

 Rights of bus and coach passengers, ferry passengers and rail passengers.

-Unemployment benefit in another EU country, employment in another EU country, facilities for persons with disabilities, qualifications, annual leave.
+Find information on unemployment benefit in another EU country, employment in another EU country, facilities for persons with disabilities, qualifications, annual leave, maternity leave, etc.